ChenQiang-CN/a301_2020/notebooks/week10/ndvi_rasterio.md

 How do we find this small rectangle on the band4_bigfile raster?

 We know the UTM zone 10 coordinates of the upper left corner, so we just need the row and column for that on the big raster.
+I use the two transforms, small_transform and big_transform to first find the ul_x and ul_y coords of the upper left corner  in UTM10 coords, and then transform that point into a row and column on the big image.
+That tellse me where I need to make my cut for the three big images.

 ```{code-cell} ipython3
 ul_x, ul_y = small_transform*(0,0)